seasonedcc/croods/docs/docs/cauth-hooks.md

 const {
-  currentUser, // it may contain the current user signingOut, // true when executing the request signedOut, // the API response after request is successfull error, // error string in the request
+  currentUser, // it may contain the current user signingOut, // true when executing the request error, // error string in the request
 } = state
 signOutFunction // executes the sign out request and clears the current user